paneru/foodlog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Ruby on Rails 7 App for logging food eaten daily.
+The app summarizes the daily intake of Carb, Proteins, Calories and Fats.

-* Ruby version
+* Ruby version: 3.2.1

+* Rails version: 7.0.4.2

+* CSS Framework: Bulma 0.9.4

-* System dependencies
+* System dependencies: SQLITE 3

-* Configuration

-* Database creation

-* Database initialization
+* Database initialization: $ rails db:migrate

-* How to run the test suite
+* How to run the test suite: $ rail test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...